-Sparcom Corporation shall not be liable for any errors, loss of profit, or any other commercial damage, including but not limited to special, consequential, incidental or other damages, resulting from or in any way connected with the furnishing, performance, or use of this manual or software.
-This manual, the accompanying software, and the examples contained herein are provided "as is" and are subject to change without notice.
-Sparcom disclaims any other warranties, expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
-(For more information about warranty, refer to Appendix A, "Warranty and Service.")
+Da Vinci Technologies Group, Inc. shall not be liable for any errors, loss of profit, or any other commercial damage, including but not limited to special, consequential, incidental or other damages, resulting from or in any way connected with the furnishing, performance, or use of this manual or software.
+This manual, the accompanying software, and the examples contained in them are provided "as is" and are subject to change without notice.
+Da Vinci Technologies Group, Inc. disclaims any other warranties, expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+For warranty information, see Appendix A.